Levgenij/Sticky-Notes/README.md

 ## 🪟 System Tray

 When minimized, the app lives in the **Windows system tray** with a small sticky note icon.
-Double-click the icon to show or hide the note.
+Double-click the icon to show or hide all notes.

+### Tray Menu Features

+* **Notes list:** See all notes with preview text and toggle their visibility.
+* **Settings:** Configure always-on-top, taskbar icons, startup, and delete confirmation.
+* **Quick actions:** Create new notes, show/hide all, and exit the application.

 ---